How ConsumerAffairs uses cookies

 Can used car buyers check warranty coverage with a VIN?

-Used car buyers can use the VIN to check if a vehicle still has active manufacturer warranties.
-Before buying a used car, request a VIN-based warranty check from the dealer or manufacturer.
-It can provide peace of mind and help you negotiate a fair price.
+Used car buyers can check warranty coverage with a VIN to see if the vehicle still has any active manufacturer warranties, including factory or CPO warranties.
+Before buying a used car, request a VIN-based warranty check from the dealer or manufacturer to provide peace of mind and help you negotiate a fair price.

 Article sources